PROJECT: Supporting civil society to strengthen national climate change agendas in Latin America

 Project Reference: KNLA-0002

 Full project name: Supporting civil society to strengthen national climate change agendas and institutional capacity in Latin America to influence the new global climate agreement

-This project seeks to support the Latin American Platform on Climate’s (LAPC) to develop national dialogue processes between governments and civil society, with the aim of strengthening policies on climate change.
+This project sought to support the Latin American Platform on Climate (LAPC) to develop national dialogue processes between governments and civil society, with the aim of strengthening policies on climate change.

 The report on the Status of Public Policy on Climate Change in LAC published by the LAPC in 2012, concluded that: